nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Below is a sample usage and how the find sequence behaves at each step.**

 1. User chooses the Customer he/ she wants to find and enters the command `find Aschcroft`
-2. The `LogicManager` redirects this command to `AddressBookParser`, which parses the command via `FindCommandParser` and returns the `FindCommand` containing the predicate
+2. The `LogicManager` redirects this command to `BobaBotParser`, which parses the command via `FindCommandParser` and returns the `FindCommand` containing the predicate
 3. The `LogicManager` executes the `FindCommand` and update the filtered list with matching `Person`
 4. The `CommandResult` reflects the number of customers listed